Anne-Wambaire-Mwangi/Anne-Wambaire-Mwangi/README.md

 # Oh, you found my GitHub.
-That usually means you’re here to judge my work — please do.
+That usually means you’re here to judge my work please do.
 ↓
-## Hi, I'm Anne Mwangi

-**Business Intelligence Analyst | Economics Background | Based in Canada**

 ---

 ## What I'm Currently Working On